Slamtec/rplidar_ros/README.md

 How to build rplidar ros package
 =====================================================================
     1) Clone this project to your catkin's workspace src folder
-    2) Download and put rplidar_sdk in the catkin's workspace
-    3) Modify RPLIDAR_SDK_PATH in the CMakeLists.txt of rplidar_ros
     2) Running catkin_make to build rplidarNode and rplidarNodeClient

 How to run rplidar ros package